lunanfoldomics/Cinnamon-GUI/README.md

 ## User Interface

 The user interface, built with Shiny components, provides a responsive and interactive experience.
 Images and plots are generated dynamically using base64 encoding, ensuring efficient memory usage and performance.
+- **Dynamic UI Components**: The user interface is built using Shiny components, providing a responsive and interactive experience.
+- **Image and Plot Display**: The application dynamically generates and displays images and plots using base64 encoding, ensuring efficient memory usage and performance.

 ### Installation
 1. Download the latest version of CINNAMON-GUI from our [official repository](https://github.com/lunanfoldomics/Cinnamon-GUI/).